-This report was created by the Horticulture Innovation Lab's project, Reducing postharvest losses in Rwanda.
-The project aims to understand and identify the most efficient ways to reduce postharvest losses in Rwanda.
+This report and policy brief were created by the Horticulture Innovation Lab's project focused on reducing postharvest losses in Rwanda.
 Through postharvest innovations and interventions, this project works to help farmers and agribusiness enterprises gain better return on investments by adopting appropriate technology and reducing postharvest losses.

 Summary of banana losses in Rwanda